soaserele/k8s-workshop/05-Apps/02-StatefulSets.md

 ### Scaling rules:

-- For a StatefulSet with N replicas, when Pods are being deployed, they are created sequentially, in order from {0..N-1}.
+- StatefulSet controller starts Pods one at a time, in order by their ordinal index, from {0..N-1}.
+It waits until each Pod reports being Ready before starting the next one.
 - When Pods are being deleted, they are terminated in reverse order, from {N-1..0}.
 - Before a scaling operation is applied to a Pod, all of its predecessors must be Running and Ready.
 - Before a Pod is terminated, all of its successors must be completely shutdown.

+During this workshop we will create a Kafka cluster (including Apache Zookeeper) inside a Kubernetes cluster.